skylerto/Introduction-to-AI-and-Logic-Programming/assignment3/doc/assignment3.md

 # PROBLEM 1: Planner

-The `planner` file has not been modified for this project and is available in the appendix.
+The `planner` file has not been modified for this project, for this reason I have chosen to omit it.
 However, the `eats` file has been modified and is available below.

 ``` prolog
 % Initial State, dynamic definitions